Programmable Boost LED Driver

 One of the main motivations of this project was to be

-able to modify low-cost existing flashlights to make them better.
-I found that the 'SK98 UltraFire
+able to modify low-cost of-the-shelf flashlights to make them better.
+I found that the 'SSK98 UltraFire

-XML-T6', which retails for just a few dollars each, was an excellent
+XML-T6', which retails for just a few dollars each on eBay or

 Lithium cell, has a zoomable lens, and best of all, costs only $12 for two!